Data Science and Machine Learning Internship ...

 The report shows the precision, recall, f1-score and accuracy values of the model on our test set, which consists of 38 entries (25% of the dataset).

 Congratulations, you have successfully created and implemented your first machine learning classifier in Python!
-To get in-depth knowledge on Python along with its various applications, you can enroll for live Python online training with 24/7 support and lifetime access.
+To get in-depth knowledge of Python along with its various applications, you can enroll for live Python Machine Learning training with 24/7 support and lifetime access.

 Stay ahead of the curve in technology with our Post Graduate Program in AI and Machine Learning in partnership with E&ICT Academy, National Institute of Technology, Warangal.
 This Artificial Intelligence Course is curated to deliver the best results.